Newsfeeds

 Fall 2024

-One current issue that deaf students and the field of educational interpreting is currently facing is the lack of standardization of state requirements for school interpreters.
-With each state being afforded the ability to dictate their own standards, there is variation across the board that can negatively impact the deaf students and their access to their education.
-State requirements show variation in required scores on the Educational Interpreter Performance Assessment (EIPA).
-For example, five states require a 3.0 score, twenty-two states require a 3.5 score, fourteen states require a 4.0 score, four states have regulations but not using the EIPA, and five states plus DC don’t have regulations (NAIE, 2023).
-For reference, an interpreter who scores a 3.0 on the assessment is recommended by the EIPA raters to only be interpreting in supervised situations while they continue furthering their education in interpreting.
-An interpreter who scores a 4.0 on the assessment is said by the EIPA raters that they will be competent and skilled enough to navigate most conversations in the classroom (EIPA, n.d).
+One current issue that deaf students and the field of educational interpreting face is the lack of standardization in state requirements for school interpreters.
+With each state able to set its own standards, there is variation across the board that can negatively impact deaf students' access to education.
+State requirements vary in the required scores on the Educational Interpreter Performance Assessment (EIPA).
+For example, five states require a 3.0 score, twenty-two states require a 3.5 score, fourteen states require a 4.0 score, four states have regulations but do not use the EIPA, and five states plus DC don’t have regulations (NAIE, 2023).
+For reference, an interpreter who scores a 3.0 on the assessment is recommended by the EIPA raters to interpret only in supervised situations.
+At the same time, they continue to further their education in interpreting.
+The EIPA raters say an interpreter who scores a 4.0 on the assessment is competent and skilled enough to navigate most classroom conversations (EIPA, n.d.).
 The NAIE Professional Guidelines for Interpreting in Educational Settings state that qualified school interpreters should score a 4.0 on the EIPA and pass the EIPA written exam (NAIE, 2019).

-This issue impacts the interpreter’s role because it means that underqualified interpreters are being allowed into classrooms in states that do not have regulations or have set requirements too low.
-If an interpreter is working in the classroom without being qualified, they will be providing inadequate communication access for the students and they will be unable to fulfill their role as an interpreter and their responsibilities which includes maintaining an ethical practice.
+This issue impacts the interpreter’s role because it means that underqualified interpreters are being allowed into classrooms in states without regulations or with set requirements that are too low.
+If an interpreter is working in the classroom without being qualified, they will provide inadequate communication access to students and will be unable to fulfill their role as an interpreter and their responsibilities, including maintaining ethical practice.
 Unfortunately, to unsuspecting hearing administrators, an underqualified interpreter can look the same as a qualified one.
-This could also impact the educational team that the interpreter is working on.
-The teachers and administrators could believe that the student is getting access to their education while there could be another reason why the student’s scores and grades are not where they need to be.
+This could also impact the educational team that the interpreter is working with.
+Teachers and administrators may believe the student is getting access to their education, while another reason the student’s scores and grades are not where they need to be may be at play.
 For example, if a student fails a test and the teacher believes that they have had access to all of the information during the lesson, the teacher could think that the student doesn’t care, has a learning disability impacting their learning, or that they did not work hard enough to prepare for a test.
-However, in reality, in this scenario, the student did not receive adequate interpreting and access to the class materials making that the largest barrier to the student’s success.
+However, in reality, in this scenario, the student did not receive adequate interpreting services or access to class materials, which made this the most significant barrier to the student’s success.

 Additionally, it can impact the other interpreters on the team.
 If a student moves up a grade level and starts working with a new and very qualified interpreter, it might be expected that the student is at a specific skill level.
-The qualified interpreter will likely interpret at a level that is appropriate developmentally and academically for their age and skill level.
-However, if the reality of the situation is that the interpreter in the student’s previous classroom was unqualified and the teacher just passed the student along, the interpretations provided by the qualified interpreter in the current grade level would not be effective.
-I am sure that a qualified interpreter will be able to notice this and would make adjustments to better match the student’s actual skill level.
-But of course, this could take time, and then there will likely need to be adjustments to the student’s IEP and support services.
-If there was more standardization between the states and their requirements for school interpreters, the students would be better served and their abilities and skills more accurately represented to other members of the educational team.
-It would mean that more deaf students across the country would have access to their education and have a better chance at staying on target with the development of their peers.
-Underqualified interpreters who are allowed into classrooms because of the lack of adequate skill requirements do so much damage to the students in their social, emotional, and academic learning journeys.
+The qualified interpreter will likely interpret at a level appropriate to their developmental and academic age and skill level.
+However, if the reality is that the interpreter in the student’s previous classroom was unqualified and the teacher just passed the student along, the interpretations provided by the qualified interpreter at the current grade level would not be effective.
+I am sure that a qualified interpreter will notice this and make adjustments to match the student’s actual skill level better.
+But of course, this could take time, and adjustments to the student’s IEP and support services will likely be needed.
+If there were greater standardization across states regarding requirements for school interpreters, students would be better served and their abilities and skills more accurately represented to other members of the educational team.
+It would mean that more deaf students across the country would have access to education and a better chance of staying on track with their peers' development.
+Underqualified interpreters who are allowed into classrooms because of inadequate skill requirements do significant harm to students' social, emotional, and academic learning journeys.

 References